hunterbridges/syntax.sh/langs/lua/comments.md

 Block comments begin with ```--[[``` and end with ```]]--```.

     --[[
-    A long time ago in a galaxy far away
+    A long time ago in a galaxy far far away

     Star Wars